MicrosoftDocs/CortanaSkillsKit/docs/enterprise/build-a-skill.md

 # Build an enterprise skill

-There is very little difference in the way that consumer and enterprise skills are built.
-Go on off to [Getting started with Cortana skills](../skills/get-started.md) and build the heck out of one.
+There's very little difference in the way that consumer and enterprise skills are built.
+Testing and debugging are different,though, so begin with [Getting started with Cortana skills](../skills/get-started.md) to build one.

-After you're done, come back to [Test and debug](enterprise-test-and-debug.md).
+When you're done with that, come back to [Test and debug](enterprise-test-and-debug.md).